 With words of unfinished time

 The present perfect tense is used with words or expressions of unfinished time.
 Unfinished time started in the past and continues into the present.
-(So you can see how this use of the present perfect is connected with use 1 above.)
+(So, this week, for example, means all the days so far this week including today.)
 Here are some sentences in the present perfect.
 The expressions of unfinished time are shown in bold.

 I've played tennis 3 times already this week and it's only Thursday!